Sraw/ulauncher-file-search/README.md

 - Ulauncher 5+
 - Python 3+
 - [fd](https://github.com/sharkdp/fd) - A simple, fast and user-friendly alternative to 'find'.
+Notice you need to install it.

 ## Install